piglovesyou/plovr/README.md

 work around temporary issues or to try out fixes in preparation of upstream patches.

-The package number reflects the SVN revision the last merge was taken from.
+The package number reflects the date that we last merged the fork.
+We rebase our changes on top of origin/master, so that our modifications are always on top of the closure-library master changes.

 ## NPM Info